What are endocrine disruptors and where can they be found?

 And what could be simpler and healthier than natural ingredients?

-Avoid lengthening compositions.
+Avoid lengthy compositions.

-The +?
+The pros?

 So, tempted?
-You will find it here .
+You'll find it here.

-Good luck to all of you :)
+Good luck to everyone :)

-* INCI = International Nomenclature of Cosmetic Ingredients
+*INCI = International Nomenclature of Cosmetic Ingredients

 1 comment